Jiufen is a picturesque, small village near Taipei known for the traditional teahouses nestled in a mountain.

 Here’s some general information on Jiufen to help you plan your trip.

-☀️ Best Time To Visit
+☀️ Best Time To Visit Jiufen

 3 Essential Tips for Visiting Jiufen

-💰 Tip #1: Bring cash.
+💰 1.
+Bring cash.

-However, if you’re planning to do one of its nearby hikes, make sure to wear comfortable shoes.
+However, if you’re planning to hike one of its nearby trails, make sure to wear comfortable shoes.
 You won’t need hiking shoes, but I recommend sneakers or running shoes.

-There are several ways to get to Jiufen, but it can get overly crowded during peak travel season (e.g., buses get full, train tickets get sold out, drivers run into heavy traffic).
+There are several ways to get to Jiufen, but it can get overly crowded during peak travel season (e.g., buses get full, train tickets get sold out, and drivers run into heavy traffic).

-How To Get To Jiufen
+How To Get To Jiufen From Taipei

-🚆 Public Transportation
+🚆 Option 1: Public Transportation

-Option 1: Direct Bus
+Option A: Direct Bus

-The bus ride will take a little over an hour and costs $90 NT (~$2.95 USD) one-way.
+The bus ride will take a little over an hour and cost $90 NT (about $3) one-way.

-Option 2: Train Then Bus
+Option B: Train Then Bus

 You can also take a train and then a bus to get to Jiufen from Taipei.
 There are several train and bus combinations you can take.
 Check Google Maps for the best combination to catch based on your departure or arrival time.

-The train will always be a TRA train departing from Taipei Main Station and you can check the TRA train schedule here (type in “Taipei” as the departure station and “Ruifang” as the arrival station).
+- The train will always be a TRA train departing from Taipei Main Station and you can check the TRA train schedule (type in “Taipei” as the departure station and “Ruifang” as the arrival station).

-During Taiwan’s peak travel season, the 1062 bus can get very full and you might have to wait for up to 30 minutes to get on an available bus.
+During Taiwan’s peak travel season, the 1062 bus can get very full, and you might have to wait for up to 30 minutes to get on an available bus.

-🚕 Taxi or Uber
+🚕 Option 2: Taxi or Uber

 The easiest way to get to Jiufen is by car, but it’s not the cheapest.